jrisi256/obsidian/joe_shack_home/Labeling Theory Pt. 2.md

 ## Class 1 - Lemert

-### Background and Context for Lemert and the Interactionist Labelling Perspective
+### Background and Context for Lemert and the Interactionist Labeling Perspective

 Lemert was responding to the current state of Sociology at the time.
 He was calling out the **moralistic undertones** which undergirded its study.
 Early Sociologists often came from rural, small-town America and usually with a Protestant upbringing.
 This perspective informed their work, guided their research, helped them determine what ailed society, and led them to solutions.